CodePushGo/website/src/content/blog/en/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 As good as it may sound, there are a few things that we need to keep in mind.
 The first thing is that OTA updates __only work with web bundles__.
-You may think that this isn’t really a big limitation because, in Capacitor JS, we write almost all code in JS CSS and HTML.
+You may think that this isn’t really a big limitation because, in React Native JS, we write almost all code in JS CSS and HTML.
 While this may be true, there still are native modules that we install to our app.
 If a module changes your android or iOS directories, you can’t use OTA to update your app.
 That’s because these directories’ contents are used to compile Native binaries, which OTA can’t update.